 - Get a natural dose of Vitamin D from sunlight without sunscreen: 10-20 minutes daily

-- Use natural cleaning products and natural pest control in your home and garden.
+- Swap out chemical products in your home and use natural cleaning products and natural pest control in your home and garden.

 - The average woman puts 400-500 chemicals on her body every day.
-Nail polish (and removers), many creams, lotions and cosmetics contain parabens, toxic chemicals and estrogen-disruptin ingredients.
+Nail polish (and removers), many creams, lotions, hair dyes, hair straighteners and cosmetics contain parabens, toxic chemicals and estrogen-disrupting ingredients.
 Switch to naturally-based lotions, cosmetics, perfumes and personal care products.

-- Install a water filtration system in your home, specifically for drinking and cooking, and in the shower
+- Install a water filtration system in your home, specifically for drinking and cooking, bathing and showering

 - Breastfeeding has a protective effect against breast cancer.
 According to a study in the Archives of Internal Medicine, “women who breast-feed had a 59% lower risk of pre-menopausal breast cancer.”

 - Birth control pills.
 Consider the risks versus the benefits.
 A well-published study by the Mayo Clinic reported a one in two risk of getting breast cancer before menopause from the use of oral contraceptives before having children.
 Women who have taken birth control pills at any time during the previous 10 years are thought to have a slightly higher risk of breast cancer.